 Fleas, allergies, dry skin — oh my!
-Itchy skin is unfortunately common for dogs because there are so many reasons they start to scratch.
+Unfortunately, itchy, dry skin is common for dogs because there are so many reasons they start to scratch.
 If you notice your dog itching more than usual, you might want to consider dog shampoo for itchy skin.
 This will provide some relief and may heal certain skin conditions.

-But not every dog shampoo is made equally.
-Many commercial dog shampoos contain harsh chemicals and other dangerous ingredients that can sting their eyes and further irritate their skin.
-It’s time to take a closer look at what’s causing your dog to itch and what shampoos can help comfort them!
+But not all dog shampoos are made for your dog's sensitive skin.
+Many commercial dog shampoos contain harsh chemicals and other dangerous ingredients that can sting their eyes and worsen dry and itchy skin.
+It's time to take a closer look at what's causing your dog to itch and what shampoos can help soothe their sensitive skin!

 What Causes Itchy Skin on a Dog?

 Itchy skin is quite common for dogs, and there are a surprising amount of reasons for it.
 It's important to try and pinpoint why your dog is itchy so that you can find a solution quickly and provide your pup some relief.
 Here are the most common reasons your dog gets itchy skin.